ryscheng/www.raymondcheng.net/_posts/2019-12-30-decentralizing-twitter.md

 ## 1. Centralized enforcement of global policy

-> "First, we’re facing entirely new challenges centralized solutions are struggling to meet.
-For instance, centralized enforcement of global policy to address abuse and misleading information is unlikely to scale over the long-term without placing far too much burden on people."
+> “First, we’re facing entirely new challenges centralized solutions are struggling to meet.
+For instance, centralized enforcement of global policy to address abuse and misleading information is unlikely to scale over the long-term without placing far too much burden on people.”

 Imagine all the world goes to your computer for their tweets and you were solely responsible for figuring out what people see in their feed, often influencing a user’s sense of truth.
 That is the challenge major social media companies are faced with and it is a difficult job.
 Wolfram attributes the root issue to [“ethical incompleteness”](https://writings.stephenwolfram.com/2019/06/testifying-at-the-senate-about-a-i-selected-content-on-the-internet/): “There’s no finite set of principles that can completely define any reasonable, practical system of ethics.”
 A centralized arbiter of truth doesn't work on a global scale across large populations because what is considered ethical and right to one group may not be to another, putting social media companies in a lose-lose situation.
 Take down one thing to placate one group, alienate another.

 ## 2. Proprietary recommendation algorithms

-> "Second, the value of social media is shifting away from content hosting and removal, and towards recommendation algorithms directing one’s attention.
+> “Second, the value of social media is shifting away from content hosting and removal, and towards recommendation algorithms directing one’s attention.
 Unfortunately, these algorithms are typically proprietary, and one can’t choose or build alternatives.
-Yet."
+Yet.”

 The user experience of a social media platform is largely driven by its recommendation algorithm, which analyzes user behavior to recommend things that may shape a certain information narrative.
 However, these algorithms and models are typically proprietary, so it is difficult for the public to assess what agenda the algorithms advance.
 As in the case of election interference, the algorithms may even be gamed by outside parties.
 Centralized proprietary systems make it difficult for outside researchers to study existing algorithms and suggest alternatives.

 ## 3. Steering towards outrage

-> "Third, existing social media incentives frequently lead to attention being focused on content and conversation that sparks controversy and outrage, rather than conversation which informs and promotes health."
+> “Third, existing social media incentives frequently lead to attention being focused on content and conversation that sparks controversy and outrage, rather than conversation which informs and promotes health.”

 Twitter’s own [letter](https://s22.q4cdn.com/826641620/files/doc_financials/2019/q3/Q3-2019-Shareholder-Letter.pdf) to its shareholders highlights the issue.
 Their key performance metric involves “monetizable daily active users”, or the number of users on any given day who can be shown ads.
-Thus, the platform will be incentivized to steer users towards content that will keep them engaged on a daily basis, which in practice results inconversations that spark outrage.
+Thus, the platform will be incentivized to steer users towards content that will keep them engaged on a daily basis, which in practice results in conversations that spark outrage.
 This may de-emphasize other values such as, “Is the user well-informed?” or “Are we having healthy conversations”?
 One way to keep the social media platform neutral is to separate out the influence over surfaced content from the content itself.

-# The Vision: Towards a Decentralized Marketplace for Recommendation Algorithms
+# An Actionable Step Towards Decentralization: A Marketplace for Recommendation Algorithms

 If relying on a sole centralized arbiter of information is a poor and unscalable choice, then naturally the only alternative is to open up the platform to allow others to innovate on recommendation algorithms.
+Rather than jump straight into a decentralized protocol, let’s first take a small step that allows us to test some of our assumptions about these problems on the market.

 Each unique combination of recommendation algorithm and user interface, which we’ll call a lens, provides a completely different experience to the user, even if the underlying data is the same.
 For example, one lens could be optimized for providing the most accurate and relevant information in the case of an emergency, such as a mass shooting, alerting nearby users to potential danger.
 Existing practices around hashtags require the users posting to coordinate, which may not always happen.

+By opening up Twitter to support external lens publishers, Twitter will enable anyone to build a robotic editor, who can generate real-time feeds for every Twitter user.
 There exists an infinite universe of lenses, each optimizing for different goals and perspectives, which allows different communities to experiment towards what works best for them and enables diversity of opinion.
 The abstraction of a lens opens up the ability to publicly experiment and debate how we, as a society, want algorithms steering our attention.
+Any decentralized protocol will need to solve this problem as well, and testing our assumptions on production Twitter will lead to less costly and quicker lessons.

 ![Lens Overview](/img/diagrams/twitter-lens-overview.png)